-Join Michael Sullivan for an in-depth discussion in this video Creating dynamic pages using Razor syntax, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video Creating dynamic pages using Razor syntax, part of Learning ASP.NET.

 …In this video, we'll learn how to create dynamic web pages that…include both HTML and embedded C# code using something called Razor syntax.…We'll take a look at how ASP.net differentiates between the two so that…it can properly deliver the results of your server-side processing to your users.…Finally, we'll learn how to use layout…files effectively so that we can easily reuse…common page elements like head tags, headers,…and footers across multiple pages of our websites.…